 Stuff I can do

-Take a second to imagine this: you’ve had a rough day.
-You come home after a stressful day and you can’t find the remote.
+Picture this: You’ve had a rough day.
+You come home and you can’t find the remote.
 You’ve been searching for it for two minutes and by this point you’d rather punch the wall.
-Your other half comes and finds it in a matter of no time.
+Your other half comes and finds it in no time.
 You’re frustrated and angry.
 Does this sound like you?

 We’ve all been there before, some of us might have handled this in a more impulsive way than others, but here are some tips on how not to break the wall (or your hand) when you’re fuming.